HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/formModes/contact.md

 prevPage: pages/domino-new/formModes/customer
 nextPage: pages/domino-new/formModes/lists
 slug:
   - label: New Domino Database
     url: pages/domino-new
   - label: Form Modes
     url: pages/domino-new/formModes
   - Create Contact Form Mode
 ---

 {::options parse_block_html="true" /}

-## Add Contact Form to Configured Forms
+# Add Contact Form to Configured Forms

-1. Click on "customers" in the breadcrumbs to get back to the main schema configuration.
+1. Click on `customers` in the breadcrumbs to get back to the main schema configuration.
-2. Click on the Contact form to configure it.
-You will be advised that it will automatically be configured as default, select "Yes".
-Click on Contact to open it to the form access mode.
+2. Click on the **Contact** form to configure it.
+You will be advised that it will automatically be configured as default, select **Yes**.
+Click on **Contact** to open it to the form access mode.
-3. Switch the "Show fields from:" drop-down from "Customer" to "Contact".
-4. This will be used for basic CRUD, so select all fields.
+3. Select all fields since these will be used for basic CRUD.

 Designing the Form does not enforce a schema.
-By not specifying any fields for Read Access, no fields will be returned by GET requests or accepted for POST requests.<br/>
+By not specifying any fields for Read Access, no fields will be returned by **GET** requests or accepted for **POST** requests.<br/>

 <div class="panel panel-success">
 **Congratulations!**